-- a. ensuring appropriate design of stormwater controls, erosion and sedimentation controls, and sewage treatment discharges; - b. limiting the use of septic systems in flood prone areas; - c. limiting the use of structures which constrict the natural flow of surface waters and release of floodwaters; - d. prohibiting point source pollutant discharge into waterbodies; - e. requiring proper management of dredging activities so as to minimize impacts on waterbodies.
+- a. ensuring appropriate design of stormwater controls, erosion and sedimentation controls, and sewage treatment discharges; - b. limiting the use of septic systems in flood_prone areas; - c. limiting the use of structures which constrict the natural flow of surface waters and release of floodwaters; - d. prohibiting point source pollutant discharge into waterbodies; - requiring proper management of dredging activities so as to minimize impacts on waterbodies.

+Strategy 10.03A(6):

-Strategy 10.03A(6): Assist the Florida Department of Environmental Protection (FDEP) in identifying and implementing projects and standards designed to protect the world-class Weeki Wachee Spring and Weeki Wachee River through the Basin Management Action Plan (BMAP) process to lower the total daily maximum load (TMDL) of nutrients to the springshed.
-Coordinate with the Southwest Florida Water Management District and the FDEP on protection measures for other springsheds located in Hernando County.
+Hernando County shall a Assist the Florida Department of Environmental Protection (FDEP) in identifying and implementing projects and standards designed measures to protect the world-class Weeki Wachee Spring and Weeki Wachee River through the Basin Management Action Plan (BMAP) process to.
+Actions are primarily aimed at lowering the total daily maximum load (TMDL) of nutrients to the springshed.
+The County will also cCoordinate with the Southwest Florida Water Management District and the FDEP on protection measures for other springsheds located in Hernando County.